|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Istanbul Archaeological Museum.
 Inv.
 No. 709.
 Cat.
 Mendel 536.

 The statue was found in the sanctuary of Meter Sipylene on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, Turkey) in 1895.
-The statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:
+The marble statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:

 Μηνᾶς Αἴαντος Περγαμηνὸς ἐποίησεν